 Providing the INNOVATOR or OPERATOR resp., the POWER CORDS and the CABLE PROTECTION, SCHNERZINGER® offers an integrated high tech overall system, ensuring that within a continuous SCHNERZINGER® cabled power system interferences will not be passed between the distinct devices; a significant prerequisite, because without it the superiority of the SCHNERZINGER® power products will be significantly reduced.

 This system will be supported by the SCHNERZINGER® PROTECTOR technology for power, Hi-Fi devices and room, which protects the audio system - from outer interfering fields, - from inner self-induced interfering fields and - from outer environment induced interfering fields.

 The impairments through electrical and electromagnetic interferences are severe and may have the following effects:

 GIGA-PULSE technology operates with extreme bandwidth and speed.
 Products that generally limit or mitigate bandwidth and speed may limit the effectiveness of GIGA-PULSE technology.

 One of the challenges in developing GIGA-PULSE technology was the unrestricted functionality of radio-controlled devices.
 We know of no case in which the functionality of a radio-operated device is no longer guaranteed.

-In a nutshell, the SCHNERZINGER GIGA-PULSE technology eliminates sound-damaging electrical interfering fields with the help of scientifically recognized physics (GIGA-PULSE), whereas atmospheric informing applications make use of supernatural energetic aspects.
+In a nutshell, the SCHNERZINGER GIGA CANCELLING technology eliminates sound-damaging electrical interfering fields with the help of scientifically recognized physics, whereas atmospheric informing applications make use of supernatural energetic aspects.